dwang88/LAB5/index.md

 Student:

 Hi TAs!
 I have been having some trouble with writing a sum method to calculate the sum of an array.
+I think the error I'm getting might be related to my sum method, but I am not sure.
+As for the string literal error, it might have something to do with my print statement.
 I attached my code and tests below.
 ![Image](buggycode.png)
 ![Image](tests.png)